Verizon Wireless blames technical issue for outage

 "The company's network operations team resolved a technical issue," Pica said.
 He declined to discuss the nature of the problem.

-The outage was embarrassing for Verizon Wireless, a joint venture of Verizon Communications Inc and the UK's Vodafone Group Plc.
-It is widely recognized as having a network that is superior to those of rivals, including AT&T Inc, and it heavily advertises the quality of its network.
+The outage was embarrassing for Verizon Wireless, a joint venture of Verizon Communications Inc (VZ.N) and the UK's Vodafone Group Plc (VOD.L).
+It is widely recognized as having a network that is superior to those of rivals, including AT&T Inc (T.N), and it heavily advertises the quality of its network.

-It came in the midst of the crucial holiday season as the company promotes 4G Android smartphones from Motorola Mobility, Samsung and HTC.
+It came in the midst of the crucial holiday season as the company promotes 4G Android smartphones from Motorola Mobility (MMI.N), Samsung (005930.KS) and HTC (2498.TW).

 It is at least the second outage since Verizon launched its 4G data service.
 Trade publication FierceWireless said the company had a major service disruption in April.